Xfinity Internet Self‑Install: Activate xFi Gateway with the Xfinity App (Coax or Fiber/ONT)

-Overview: How to set up Xfinity WiFi YourSelf?
+Overview: How to set up Xfinity Wi‑Fi yourself

 The key things you’ll need are:

-• Xfinity mobile app
+• Xfinity app (not the Xfinity Mobile app)

 Where to Place Your Xfinity Gateway